irsol/Udemy/Docker/vm_docker.md

 	- releases are every 3 month, ech release is supported and maintained for entire year;

 #### Docker Toolbox vs Docker for Mac

+Docker Toolbox is an installation tool that pulls together and configures a number of things so that Mac OS or Windows can run Docker.
+It installs 6 tools:

+	1. Docker CE/EE

+	2. Docker Compose

+	3. Docker Machine - is part of Docker ecosystem.
+It's a command tool,helps you to create servers and get Docker installed on to those servers.

+	Docker Toolbox + Docker Machine == Virtual Box VM with Docker installed

+	4. Virtual Box - Docker Daemon requaires Linux and Mac Os or Windows are not running Linux you need Virtual Box(Type 2 Hypervisor) to run Linux.
+Docker Toolbox will install and configurate Virtual Box for you.
+Than it use Docker Machine to create a Virtual Machine, this Virtual machine will be running a lightweight distribution of Linux.
+	5. Docker QuickStart Terminal
+	6. Kitematic